mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : Flow identifier to demultiplex different data flows on the same QUIC connection.

-RTP/RTCP Packet:
+RTP Packet:

-: The RTP/RTCP packet to transmit.
+: The RTP packet to transmit.

-RoQ senders need to be aware that QUIC uses the concept of QUIC frames.
-Different kinds of QUIC frames are used for different application and control data types.
+RoQ senders need to be aware that QUIC uses the concept of QUIC frames, and QUIC connections use different kinds of QUIC frames to carry different application and control data types.
 A single QUIC packet can contain more than one QUIC frame, including, for example, QUIC STREAM frames or DATAGRAM frames carrying application data and ACK frames carrying QUIC acknowledgments, as long as the overall size fits into the MTU.
 One implication is that the number of packets a QUIC stack transmits depends on whether it can fit ACK and DATAGRAM frames in the same QUIC packet.
 Suppose the application creates many DATAGRAM frames that fill up the QUIC packet.
-In that case, the QUIC stack might have to create additional packets for ACK- (and possibly other control-) frames.
+In that case, the QUIC stack would need to create additional packets for ACK frames, and possibly other control frames.
 The additional overhead could, in some cases, be reduced if the application creates smaller RTP packets, such that the resulting DATAGRAM frame can fit into a QUIC packet that can also carry ACK frames.

 Since DATAGRAMs are not retransmitted on loss (see also
-{{transport-layer-feedback}} for loss signaling), if an application wishes to retransmit lost RTP packets, the retransmission has to be implemented by the application.
-RTP retransmissions can be done in the same RTP session or a separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.
+{{transport-layer-feedback}} for loss signaling), if an application is using DATAGRAMs and wishes to retransmit lost RTP packets, the application has to carry out that retransmission.
+RTP retransmissions can be done in the same RTP session or in a different RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

 # Connection Shutdown

-Either peer can close the connection for a variety of reasons.
+Either peer can close the connection for any of a variety of reasons.
 If one of the peers wants to close the RoQ connection, the peer can use a QUIC CONNECTION\_CLOSE frame with one of the error codes defined in
 {{error-handling}}.